Sh3lldon/WinPWN/Reaper/README.md

 ![21](/Reaper/Attachments/21.png)

-Also, in the Options -> Generation mark the lines prefix
+Also, in the Options -> General mark the lines prefix
 ![22](/Reaper/Attachments/22.png)
 With that you see the address of the every instruction in disassembly tab.